¿A quién le importa?: Alaska y Dinarama's music video

-The music video was filmed in 1986 on TVE's soundstage for Alaska's program La Bola de Cristal.
+Alaska y Dinarama's music video features a performance of the song for the television show La Bola de Cristal, which was hosted by Alaska herself.
+The performance was filmed by Televisión Española at its studios in Prado del Rey, and was first aired on the show on 29 November 1986 as part of a concert by the band.

 The music video depicts Alaska with her "Rastafari Punk" look (her makeup is green, and her hair is shaved from the sides and is grabbed into a high pony tail with dreadlocks), as she sings at the center of an energetic crowd (whom seem to get motivated by her and support her).
 In this video Alaska is wearing a silver fringe jacket.
 This style later inspired Thalia to dress up almost identically to her during her trip to Argentina.
-This video was first aired in Spain in 1986.